 The O'Donnell report contained three core recommendations.
 The first was the creation of a central coordination role to oversee and, if necessary, to coordinate all activities which span the whole of the Goonyella supply chain.
 There is general agreement from the coal companies to fund the central coordination role and the process of scoping out the role and finding the appropriate person has begun.
 Australian Competition Regulators are also being consulted to avert possible disputes, especially around the authorised queue management system at Dalrymple Bay.

 Secondly, that QRNational immediately looks to buy additional train sets to allow it to meet projected volumes.
 QR has commenced a process of consultation with coal producers concerning the commercial terms underpinning the acquisition of additional rolling stock.
 QR is currently engaging with rolling stock suppliers and expects that commitments to new rolling stock will occur in the near future.
-This will compliment the existing rolling stock programme.
+This will complement the existing rolling stock programme.

 In the past five years, Queensland coal companies have directly underwritten more than $A2.9bn of investment in the state's coal rail infrastructure.
 QR recently announced that it would invest $A650m in new rolling stock for the export coal industry.